getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 ## Build the package

-After bumping or updating the package, build it by running `make`.
+After bumping or updating the package, build it by running `go-task`.
 Once your package has built successfully, you will need to [test it](testing-a-package).

 ## Commit Your Changes